Use of Force Training & Certification – Tactical Handcuffing and Baton

 The next class dates/locations are:

-- SCARBOROUGH: August 25 – Eglinton Avenue East
+- SCARBOROUGH: September 27 AND September 29 – Eglinton Avenue East

 Why Should You Take the Use of Force Training Course?